- 14/08/2023

 B2B: Content is often more informative, technical, and tailored to address specific business needs or challenges.
 Emphasizes features, ROI, and efficiency.

-B2C: Content is usually more emotional and engaging, focusing on the benefits and lifestyle aspects of the product.
-Emphasizes personal value, comfort, and aesthetics.
+B2C: Content is usually more emotional and engaging, focusing on the product’s benefits and lifestyle aspects.
+It emphasizes personal value, comfort, and aesthetics.

 5. Channels and Tactics